jonathan-r-jones/Composable-Batch-Files/README.md

 At the heart of Composable Batch Files is the enforcing the use of traditional functions or code blocks.

-:Anatomy of a function.
+### Anatomy of a function.
 Here are the basic structural elements:

 [label] = function name (which must be unique)